 After turning into the entrance to Meher Mount and going through the gate, please park in the designated parking area on the left.
-Vehicles are only allowed near the main house as appropriate to special needs and for loading and unloading.
+Vehicles are only allowed near the main house as appropriate to special needs, work projects, and for the loading and unloading of large items.
 Please speak to a Manager/Caretaker about parking large vehicles or RVs.

 REGISTRATION & ORIENTATION

 Immediately upon arrival, follow the signs to Reception in the Visitor Center.
 Please register by signing the Guest Book in the center and include the name of each person in your party.
 First-time visitors will be given a short orientation to Meher Mount.
 A public restroom is located inside the Visitor Center.

 Fire is a serious, year-round danger to Meher Mount and the entire area.
 Candles, open fires, and incense are not permitted anywhere on the property.
 Immediately report any sign of fire or smoke to the Manager/Caretakers.

 Smoking is discouraged on the entire property and may be allowed only on the patio attached to the Visitor Center.
 Please do not smoke anywhere else at Meher Mount due to the great danger of forest fire.
 Never walk anywhere with a lit cigarette.

 Avoid potential safety hazards such as old farm equipment, old building foundations, maintenance equipment in the open and in enclosed storage areas, and the fenced-in and covered pool.